jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-02-08-tree-based-methods-2/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Tree Based Methods in R
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: Part II of tree based methods in R series.
-Cost-sensitive classification is implemented, assuming that misclassifying the High class is twice as expensive, both by altering the priors and by adjusting the loss matrix.
+description: Cost-sensitive classification with rpart and caret in R, treating a missed High class as twice as expensive by altering the priors and the loss matrix.
 ---

 * [Part I](/blog/2015-02-01-tree-based-methods-1)